Angelo Michele Cavazzoni: Career

 Cavazzoni was active primarily in Bologna during the late 17th and early 18th centuries.
 He developed a reputation for his exceptional skill in copying paintings, which were sometimes mistaken for originals due to their precision and finish.
-Among his most notable copies was a reduced version of Annibale Carracci’s The Resurrection, which was studied extensively and executed with such care that it was acquired by an English collector.
-He also produced multiple copies of Simone Cantarini’s portrait heads and a version of Guido Cagnacci’s Magdalene Carried to Heaven.
+Among his most notable copies was a reduced version of Annibale Carracci's Resurrection, which was studied extensively.
+Its execution was so fine that it was acquired by an English collector.
+He also produced multiple copies of Simone Cantarini's portrait heads and a version of Guido Cagnacci's Magdalene Carried to Heaven.

-He worked closely with Giovan Gioseffo dal Sole, who commissioned him to reproduce his own painting of the Rape of the Sabine Women.
+He worked closely with Giovan Gioseffo Dal Sole (1654–1719), who commissioned him to reproduce his own painting of the Rape of the Sabine Women.
 This copy was convincing enough that it was engraved and circulated, with some viewers judging it to be indistinguishable from the original.
-Cavazzoni was also responsible for painting a panel of Saint Catherine for the wife of an imperial ambassador, who was returning to Vienna, as well as drawings for a planned illustrated volume of Bologna’s architecture, commissioned by then Senator Camillo Bargellini.
+Cavazzoni was also responsible for painting a panel of Saint Catherine of Bologna (known in Bolognese as Caterina de' Vigri) for the wife of an imperial ambassador, who was returning to Vienna, as well as drawings for a planned illustrated volume of Bologna's architecture, commissioned by then Senator Camillo Bargellini.
 For this project, he produced over one hundred architectural drawings, including views of churches, palaces, fountains, and chapels.
 However, the project was never completed.
-Cavazzoni’s renderings were praised at the time for their mathematical precision in handling proportions, spatial logic, and artistic shading.
+Cavazzoni's renderings were praised at the time for their mathematical precision in handling proportions, spatial logic, and artistic shading.

-Pope Clement XI before his death, commissioned Cavazzoni to design and draw an armory of Fort Urban for Pope Clement XI, though this work was interrupted by the Pope’s death in 1721.
+Pope Clement XI before his death, commissioned Cavazzoni to design and draw an armory of Fort Urban for Pope Clement XI, though this work was interrupted by the Pope's death in 1721.

 By commission of Pope Benedict XIII, Cavazzoni was asked to create detailed illustrations of the entirety of the chapel of San Domenico, including the paintings, sculptures, and tomb of Saint Dominic.
 Cavazzoni would later revise and enlarge his earlier drawings of the chapel.

-Cavazzoni would also contribute anatomical illustrations for scientific publications, most notably for Antonio Maria Valsalva’s treatise on the human ear, "De Aure Humana Tractatus," and for Giovanni Battista Morgagni’s studies in anatomy.
+Cavazzoni would also contribute anatomical illustrations for scientific publications, most notably for Antonio Maria Valsalva's treatise on the human ear, De Aure Humana Tractatus, and for Giovanni Battista Morgagni's studies in anatomy.
 His diagrams were praised for combining anatomical accuracy with artistic clarity.

 Style and legacy

 Cavazzoni was known for his attention to detail, often spending more time than other artists on a given task.
 Though this led some to consider him overly slow, his works were admired for their refinement and were often indistinguishable from originals.
 His engravings and architectural renderings in particular received acclaim during his lifetime.

-Although not a founding member of the Accademia Clementina, Cavazzoni rose to become its twelfth president in 1729 after the term of its former president, Donato Creti, and played a significant role in preserving Bologna's artistic and architectural heritage through hundreds of his now lost drawings.
+Although not a founding member of the Accademia Clementina, Cavazzoni rose to become its twelfth principe (lit. 'prince', meaning 'principal' or 'president') in 1729, following Donato Creti.
+He played a significant role in preserving Bologna's artistic and architectural heritage through hundreds of his now lost drawings.